popnut123/TacDiffusion/README.md

 ## Overview

 **TacDiffusion** is a project for training, validating, and deploying diffusion models.
 The repository includes various scripts and resources to facilitate the development and evaluation of these models.
-The `models.py` file located in the `helper_functions` directory is adapted from the GitHub repository maintained by Microsoft: [Imitating-Human-Behaviour-w-Diffusion](https://github.com/microsoft/Imitating-Human-Behaviour-w-Diffusion).
+The `models.py` file is located in the `helper_functions` directory.

 ### Directory Structure